 A happy medium, if you can find it, is to head to a neighborhood viewing spot to get a glimpse of the sparkly show, without the crowds.
 But where to go?
 We asked our readers for their top tips and they also shared their favorite July 4th fests from around the Sound.

 Seattle fireworks-watching spot for Seafair Summer Fourth at Gasworks

 Seafair Summer Fourth's fireworks are the region's biggest display.
-The main fest and fireworks viewing take place at Gas Works Park, but our readers offered up these less-crazy alternatives spots to Gas Works Park from which to catch the show.
+The main fest and fireworks viewing take place at Gas Works Park, but our readers offered up these less-crazy alternatives spots from which to catch the show.

 - Ballard bridge: "Years ago before kids and when we lived in Ballard, we would walk down to the Ballard bridge for a little view of the fireworks."

-- Eastlake Bar and Grill or other Eastlake neighborhood locales: "Eastlake Bar and Grill will have a great view from their deck.
+- Eastlake Bar and Grill or other Eastlake neighborhood locales: "Eastlake Bar and Grill will have a great view from the deck.
 There are also a lot of pocket parks and docks all around Lake Union."
 Another reader suggests: "anywhere along Lakeview Blvd. or the Roanoke overpass area."